 The FES program mission is to expand the fundamental understanding of matter at very high temperatures and densities and to build the scientific foundation needed to develop a fusion energy source.
 This is accomplished by studying plasma and its interactions with its surroundings across wide ranges of temperature and density, developing advanced diagnostics to make detailed measurements of its properties and dynamics, and creating theoretical and computational models to resolve essential physics principles.

 FES partnership awards are not financial awards made directly to applicants.
 Awards provide funding to a laboratory within the DOE complex in order to help eligible private-sector companies overcome critical scientific and technological challenges in the pursuit of fusion energy.
 In majority of cases, DOE anticipates making single year awards with a value of between $50k – $250k and a duration of 12 months.
 However, DOE will entertain requests of up to $500k in total value and/or duration of 24 months for work deemed to be of critical value by the company.
-In all cases, a 20 percent cost share is required, calculated based on the full project cost (where the full project cost is defined as the sum of the government share and the partnership award recipient share).
+In all cases, a 20 percent cost share is required, calculated based on the full project cost (where the full project cost is defined as the sum of the government share and the private partner share).
 A single institution may submit up to five RFA’s across any of the topics identified below.
 They may fall under one topical area or be spread across several.

 DOE-FES will accept basic research applications focused on innovation that support production and utilization of fusion energy (e.g., for generation of electricity, supply of process heat, etc.) in the following general topic areas: